 1. Kitesurfing & other watersports

 Camber Sands is very windy, making it perfect for adrenaline-pumping kitesurfing.
 It is generally considered to be one of the best places to go kitesurfing in the South of England.
-The Kitesurf Centre offers lessons, equipment hire, repair, and a shop.
-For an alternative, Rye Watersports also provides kitesurfing lessons.

 Other thrill-seeking water sports and beach activities available at Camber Sands include paddle boarding, power kiting, land boarding, kayaking, sailing, windsurfing, waterskiing, fly-boarding, and jet skiing.